adinramaadin/Python_Project-1_ESDM/README.md

 Looking at the **Natural Gas Output** trend, we can observe a steady decline since 2015.
 In contrast, **Manufacturing Output** and **GDP** have shown an increasing trend over the same period.
 As a result, the gap between these two (manufacturing output and GDP) and natural gas output has widened over time.

-This decline and the concurrent increase in these sectors appear to align with two important policy changes.
+This drop and the simultaneous growth in these sectors seem to match up with two key policy changes.

 1. **2016 - Presidential Decree Number 40/2016**:
    - Natural gas pricing adjustments were set by the **Minister of Energy and Mineral Resources (ESDM)** in coordination with other relevant ministers.
    - Focused on economic feasibility for industries using natural gas and ensuring availability.

 2. **2020 - Presidential Decree Number 121/2020**:
    - The **President** directly led the decision-making process, expanding **HGBT (Harga Gas Bumi Tertentu)** eligibility to include: Fertilizer, petrochemical, oleochemical, steel, ceramic, glass, rubber gloves, and **electricity providers for public interest**
    - Economic focus shifted toward **increasing the added value of industries** by utilizing natural gas.
    - Pricing mechanisms expanded to include both **contractor prices** and **distribution tariffs**.

 The timing of these policies seems to match the downward trend in natural gas output.
 It might be worth exploring how these decisions impacted production levels.

+### So,
 ***We wanted to see if these policies actually influenced Indonesia's natural gas output, manufacturing, and GDP growth.***

 ## **Statistical Analysis**

-Using the **OLS regression model**, I fit the data to determine how these economic variables and the policy introduction relate to natural gas production changes over time.
-This statistical approach offers insights into whether trends in manufacturing, GDP, and the implementation of the pricing policy impacted the production levels of natural gas.
+Using the **OLS regression model**, I *fit* the data to see how economic factors—Indonesia's natural gas output, manufacturing, and GDP growth—and the new policy are connected to changes in natural gas production over time.
+This method helps understand if trends like manufacturing growth, GDP changes, and the introduction of the pricing policy influenced natural gas production levels.

 ### ***Code for Initial Regression Model:***